 Study of the tools, methods, processes and technologies associated with the collection, analysis, display, interpretation and management of healthcare data.
 Exploratory data applications such as data mining, benchmarking, and analysis of externally reported data are reviewed.
 Satisfies HIM 4525 for students enrolled in HIM prior to Fall 2017.

 Budget and Finance for the Healthcare Setting

-This course is an overview of healthcare finance to include payer mix, bond rating investment and capitalization, accounting principles, budget process, cost benefit analysis and other financial analysis tools.
+Overview of healthcare finance including payer mix, bond rating, investment and capitalization, accounting principles, budget process, cost benefit analysis and other financial analysis tools.

 Professional Practice Experience

 Completion of an individual project and participation in administrative, management, and problem solving activities associated with health information management in an acute- or non-acute healthcare setting under the supervision of qualified professionals.
 Requires project written report and an oral presentation.
 Open to students enrolled in final semester of study.